dsoto/ENSP-202/project/202-project.md

 Your first draft will be randomly assigned to two other students in the class.
 They will read it and give you feedback on

+- Is the report well structured and does it contain an introduction, method description, and discussion of implications?
 - Can you follow the calculation?
 - Is the method clear?
 - Are there any mistakes in the calculation?

+If you don't have any criticisms, point out which aspects of the project are strongest and why.

+### Submission

+You will have the same feedback partners as you had for the proposal.
+Communicate your written feedback to your classmates however you like.
+You will also submit a copy of your written feedback to your classmates, in PDF format, on Moodle.
+Indicate the name of the feedback recipients in the comments.

 ## Final submission